68publishers/toggl-to-jira/README.md

 ## Usage

-To synchronize your Toggl entries into Jira simple run:
+To synchronize your Toggl entries into Jira simply run:

 ```bash
 $ docker run --rm \